 How to set the tension correctly - step by step.

 Watch the video above to see this process.

 Step 1.
 Check the tension: hold scissor by the thumb ring, with the scissor tips pointing straight up in the air in a 12 O’clock position.

 Step 2.
 Test the tension.
 With your other hand take the finger ring and open the scissor blades so that the blades are open 35-45 degrees.
 Now let go of the finger ring so the scissor closes by itself.

 *There should be a gap between the two tips of approximately 1cm-2cm.

 Step 3.
 Adjust the tension.
 If the tips come together the scissor is too loosely and need a little tightening until adjusted correctly.
 Alternatively, the blades tension is set too tight meaning the blades either don't move or barely do so meaning they need to be slightly adjusted.

 Step 4.
 Repeat process until perfectly set and your scissors should now perform perfectly.

 What if your scissors are too tight?

-There are many negative effects of having your hairdressing and barber scissors are set too tight, which include:
+There are many negative effects of having your scissors are set too tight, which include: